suborbital/docs/website/docs/atmo/usage/build-your-application.md

 Make a request to `POST localhost:8080/hello` with a request body to see it in action.

 The version of Atmo being run by `subo dev` is dictated by the `atmoVersion` key in your Directive.

-To learn how to operate Atmo in real-world scenarios.